Figfy's target customer

 - You’ve moved beyond early PMF and have enough customers to motivate third-party specialists to build practices around your product.

-- Across the industry, mature platforms rely heavily on partners: on Salesforce, 70% of implementations are led by consulting partners and 91% of customers use AppExchange apps—clear proof of ecosystem-driven delivery. [oai_citation:2‡Salesforce](https://www.salesforce.com/partners/become-a-partner/?utm_source=chatgpt.com)
+- Example: On Salesforce, 70% of implementations are led by consulting partners and 91% of customers use AppExchange apps (Salesforce Partners).

 - Not a fit: early-stage startups with few customers and no partner interest (yet).